 The singer is also known for her generosity.

 Swift donated $1 million during the Louisiana floods and $500,000 for the Nashville ones.
 And she raised $750,000 for tornado victims in 2011.

 Taylor supports education and the arts as well: she gave $100,000 to the Nashville Symphony some time back and has pledged $4 million for an education center of the Country Music Hall of Fame.

 But many of her donations remain unknown.
 For example, in 2018, a fan disclosed that the singer had quietly bought her a house in 2015.
 Taylor’s fan was pregnant and homeless.
 When the singer found out, she bought her a home and all the baby stuff.

 Taylor is very close to her parents, who have helped her and supported her throughout her career.
 Her mom toured with her, and one of her parents was always present at her concerts until a few years ago.

-Taylor inherits her business savvy from her dad: Scott Swift is an investment adviser for Merill Lynch and descends from three generations of bank presidents.
+Taylor inherits her business savvy from her dad.
+Scott Swift is an investment adviser for Merrill Lynch and descends from three generations of bank presidents.
 While her mom is a former marketing executive who helped Taylor with her early branding.

-She has also broken 7 Guinness World Records, been listed as one of the most influential people by Time twice, in 2015 and 2019; and been named Billboard Woman of the Year in 2014.
+She has also broken 7 Guinness World Records.
+She has been listed as one of the most influential people by Time twice, in 2015 and 2019, and was named Billboard Woman of the Year in 2014.